 - It is essential to note that both of these terms essentially mean the same thing, and are often used interchangeably – particularly online.
 A clear distinction is that reorganization is a legal process that requires legal filings with the IRS, whereas restructuring is not.

-- Reorganization can include the dissolution, bankruptcy, acquisition, and merging of companies.
+- Reorganization can include the dissolution, bankruptcy, acquisitionAcquisitionAcquisition refers to the strategic move of one company buying another company by acquiring major stakes of the firm.
+Usually, companies acquire an existing business to share its customer base, operations and market presence.
+It is one of the popular ways of business expansion., and merging of companies.
 Restructuring focuses on making an existing company more efficient.
 This is done in a myriad of ways, and companies each have their own process.

 - Changes in business and sales teams or marketing teams are also common in restructures.
 Production efficiency is at the core of restructuring, and depending on what is lacking, a company changes.